-As required by Section 14A of the Securities Exchange Act, in 2011 we conducted our first advisory vote of stockholders with respect to the compensation of our named executive officers.
-At the 2011 Annual Meeting, more than 90% of the shares present, or present by proxy, and entitled to vote at the 2011 Annual Meeting approved our named executive officer compensation.
+As required by Section 14A of the Securities Exchange Act, in 2014 we conducted an advisory vote of stockholders with respect to the compensation of our named executive officers.
+At the 2014 Annual Meeting, more than 80% of the shares present, or present by proxy, and entitled to vote at the 2014 Annual Meeting approved our named executive officer compensation.
 While the approval was advisory and non-binding in nature, the Board of Directors and Compensation Committee value the opinion of stockholders and consider this outcome as an indication that stockholders agree that our executive compensation programs use appropriate structures and policies that are effective in achieving our Company's goals and objectives.
 As a consequence, the Compensation Committee has not made significant changes in our executive compensation programs as a result of the advisory vote.

-At the 2011 Annual Meeting, stockholders also voted on a non-binding and advisory basis to hold an advisory vote on executive compensation every three years.
-Accordingly, we are asking stockholders to participate in another advisory vote on executive compensation at the Annual Meeting.
-For more information on this advisory vote, see "Proposal 2: Advisory Vote on Executive Compensation."
+At our 2011 Annual Meeting, stockholders voted on a non-binding and advisory basis to hold an advisory vote on executive compensation every three years.
+The last such advisory vote was held at our 2014 Annual Meeting and stockholders will again be asked to participate in an advisory vote on executive compensation at the 2017 Annual Meeting.